LukeSmithxyz/mutt-wizard/README.md

 - `pam-gnupg` - Automatically logs you into your GPG key on login so you will never need to input your password once logged on to your system.
 Check the repo and directions out [here](https://github.com/cruegge/pam-gnupg).
-- `lynx` - view HTML email in neomutt.
+- `lynx` or `w3m` or `links2` - view HTML email in neomutt.
 - `notmuch` - index and search mail.
-Install it and run `notmuch setup`, tell it that your mail is in `~/.local/share/mail/` (although `mw` will do this automatically if you haven't set notmuch up before).
+Install it and run `notmuch setup`, tell it that your mail is in `~/.local/share/mail/` (although `mutt-wizard` will do this automatically if you haven't set notmuch up before).
 You can run it in mutt with <kbd>ctrl-f</kbd>.
 Run `notmuch new` to process new mail.
 - `abook` - a terminal-based address book.
 Pressing tab while typing an address to send mail to will suggest contacts that are in your abook.
 - `urlview` - outputs urls in mail to browser.
-- `cronie` - (or any other major cronjob manager) to set up automatic mail syncing.
+- `crontab` - (or any other major cronjob manager) to set up automatic mail syncing.
 - `mpop` - If you want to use POP protocol instead of IMAP.
+- `aspell` - GNU Aspell spell-checker.
+- `dunst` - dmenu style notification.
+- `feh` - Image viewer.
+- `mpv` - Media file viewer (audio and videos).
+- `zathura` - Pdf viewer.
+- `font-awesome` - Iconic font and CSS toolkit.

 ## Usage

-The mutt-wizard runs via the command `mw`.
+The mutt-wizard runs via the command `mutt-wizard`.
 Once setup is complete, you'll use `neomutt` to access your mail.

-- `mw -a you@email.com` -- add a new email account
+- `mutt-wizard -a you@email.com` -- add a new email account
-- `mw -l` -- list existing accounts
+- `mutt-wizard -l` -- list existing accounts
-- `mw -y your@email.com` -- sync an email account
+- `mutt-wizard -y your@email.com` -- sync an email account
-- `mw -Y` -- sync all configured email accounts
+- `mutt-wizard -Y` -- sync all configured email accounts
-- `mw -d` -- choose an account to delete
+- `mutt-wizard -d` -- choose an account to delete
-- `mw -D your@email.com` -- delete account settings without confirmation
+- `mutt-wizard -D your@email.com` -- delete account settings without confirmation
-- `mw -t 30` -- toggle automatic mailsync to every 30 minutes
+- `mutt-wizard -t 30` -- toggle automatic mailsync to every 30 minutes
-- `mw -T` -- toggle mailsync without specifying minutes (default is 10)
+- `mutt-wizard -T` -- toggle mailsync without specifying minutes (default is 10)
-- `mw -r` -- reorder account shortcut numbers
+- `mutt-wizard -r` -- reorder account shortcut numbers
-- `pass edit mw-your@email.com` -- revise an account's password
+- `pass edit mutt-wizard-your@email.com` -- revise an account's password

 ### Options usable when adding an account